Best Things to Do in Cuzco, Peru

 The ancient Inca capital is said to have been founded around 1100 AD.
 It is today a major commercial centre of 275,000 permanent residents, most of whom are Quechua.
 The city council has designated the Quechua, Qosqo, as the official spelling.

-Here's a video of Cuzco and the surrounding area, shot during our 'Jaguar' trip:
+Here's a video of Cusco and the surrounding area, shot during our 'Machu Picchu & Amazon Adventure':

-Cuzco is considered the oldest continuously inhabited city in the western hemisphere and is of major historical importance.
-Cuzco was more than just a capital city to the Incas and the millions of subjects in their realm.
+Cusco is considered the oldest continuously inhabited city in the western hemisphere and is of major historical importance.
+Cusco was more than just a capital city to the Incas and the millions of subjects in their realm.
 It was a Holy City, a place of pilgrimage with as much importance to the Quechuas as Mecca has to the Moslems.
-Every ranking citizen of the empire tried to visit Cuzco once in his lifetime; to have done so increased his stature wherever he might travel.
+Every ranking citizen of the empire tried to visit Cusco once in his lifetime; to have done so increased his stature wherever he might travel.

-Cuzco is the archealogical capital of the Americas and has something for everybody.
+Cusco is the archealogical capital of the Americas and has something for everybody.
 The variety of museums, religious and historical sites will keep you occupied for as long as you are willing (access to the sites listed below are included in your trip fare).
-If you want entertainment, fine food, great coffee, and awesome shopping, there's no better place than Cuzco.
+If you want entertainment, fine food, great coffee, and awesome shopping, there's no better place than Cusco.

 1. Plaza de Armas